 \section{Related Work}

-Smoothness and strong convexity are two key properties of a convex optimization problem that determine the iteration complexity of finding an $\epsilon$-optimal solution by first-order methods.
+Smoothness and strong convexity are two key properties of a convex optimization problem that affect the iteration complexity of finding an $\epsilon$-optimal solution by first-order methods.
 In general, a lower iteration complexity is expected when the problem is either smooth or strongly convex.
 We refer the reader to \citep{opac-b1104789,opac-b1091338} for the optimal iteration complexity of first-order methods when applied to the problems with different properties of smoothness and convexity.
-Recently there emerges a surge of interests in further accelerating first-order methods for non-strongly convex or non-smooth problems that satisfy some particular conditions~\citep{DBLP:conf/nips/BachM13,DBLP:journals/jmlr/WangL14,DBLP:journals/corr/So13, DBLP:conf/nips/HouZSL13, DBLP:conf/icml/ZhouZS15, DBLP:journals/corr/GongY14,DBLP:journals/mp/GilpinPS12,2015arXivRobert}.
-The key condition for us to develop the improved complexity is a local error bound condition~\eqref{eqn:ler} which is closely related to the error bound conditions in~\citep{Pang:1987:PEB:35577.35584,Pang:1997,Luo:1993,DBLP:journals/corr/nesterov16linearnon,Bolte:2006:LIN:1328019.1328299,HuiZhang16a}.
+Recently there has emerged a surge of interest in further accelerating first-order methods for non-strongly convex or non-smooth problems that satisfy some particular conditions~\citep{DBLP:conf/nips/BachM13,DBLP:journals/jmlr/WangL14,DBLP:journals/corr/So13, DBLP:conf/nips/HouZSL13, DBLP:conf/icml/ZhouZS15, DBLP:journals/corr/GongY14,DBLP:journals/mp/GilpinPS12,2015arXivRobert}.
+The key condition for us to develop an improved complexity is a local error bound condition~\eqref{eqn:ler} which is closely related to the error bound conditions in~\citep{Pang:1987:PEB:35577.35584,Pang:1997,Luo:1993,DBLP:journals/corr/nesterov16linearnon,Bolte:2006:LIN:1328019.1328299,HuiZhang16a}.